rfarenhorst/starter-academic/content/home/slider.md

 [[item]]
   title = "Consulting & Training"
-  content = "Always eager to share knowledge via trainings or workshops, or coach passionate leaders on their digital journeys and transformations." align = "center"
+  content = "Eager to share knowledge via trainings or workshops, or coach passionate leaders on their digital journeys and transformations." align = "center"

   overlay_color = "#333"  # An HTML color value.